opengisch/QField/CONTRIBUTING.md

 # Contributing to QField

-QField is an open source project and we appreciate contributions very much.
-Even if you are **not** a developer, there are multiple ways you can contribute to the project.
+QField is an open-source project and we appreciate contributions very much.
+If you are a developer or not, there are multiple ways you can contribute to the project.
 Go directly to the section [New features, enhancements and bug fixes](#new-features-enhancements-and-bug-fixes) if you are a developer.

 ## Bug reporting and bug verification